Project Information

 Investment from the carbon project has included a rigorous feral animal control program, and extensive fencing, yard and watering programs.
 The financial buffer of the carbon money enables Sue to manage stock on the land without putting undue pressure on what is a fragile landscape.
 “Now we can manage the land with environmental sensitivity, and that has been a gift to us,” says Sue.

-Bloodwood now employs someone to help with grading, maintaining the project area, and keep on top of feral animal control.
+Bloodwood now employs someone to help with grading, maintaining the project area and keeping on top of feral animal control.
 They even take on agistment cattle after good years, with the confidence the land will be able to maintain its health and diversity.

 Key Benefits